Maki Mirage: Archive openings and historical methodology

-Between 2006 and 2018, the American historian Chang interviewed former Soviet Chinese and Korean families in the Russian Far East, Uzbekistan, and Kyrgyzstan.
-He came across seven families of former Soviet GRU and or NKVD agent officers and recorded the interviews with six of the seven families on video or mp3, scanning family pictures and taking pictures of the interviewees.
+Between 2006 and 2018, the American historian Chang interviewed former Soviet Chinese and Korean families in the Russian Far East, Uzbekistan, Kyrgyzstan and Ukraine.
+He came across seven families of former Soviet GRU and NKVD agent officers and recorded the interviews with six of the seven families on video or mp3, scanning family pictures and taking pictures of the interviewees.
 He sought to gather evidence that did not rely exclusively on Soviet-era archives, which had marginalized national minorities and had written them out of history.

+In 2012, China's Ambassador to Russia, Li Hui commissioned the writing of The Chinese Diaspora in Vladivostok to be a monograph written in Russian and Chinese with a special chapter on the Chinese-Lenin School of Vladivostok.
+This chapter by necessity would utilize files from Russia's off-limits archives (requiring permission by the FSB for select researchers, intelligence agents and the like) since the CLS was a school for espionage operatives (as well as a university).
+One wonders, "Why was China interested in the Chinese-Lenin School?"
+The backstory is that during the 1937-38 Chinese deportation, most of the Soviet Chinese and Chinese students abroad in the USSR were deported to China including many former INO, NKVD and GRU agents.
+Most were arrested upon their return to China and or later tracked down and arrested by KMT intelligence.
+Some of the former Soviet operatives were forced to sign long confessions and later, were turned into double agents against the CCP (which the CCP re-turned).
+KMT intelligence was completely infiltrated by CCP intelligence operatives such as Kang Sheng, Li Kenong, Chen Geng and Zhou En-Lai.
+Thus, China knew about these operations for quite some time.

-In 2012, China’s Ambassador to Russia, Li Hui commissioned the writing of The Chinese Diaspora in Vladivostok to be a monograph written in Russian and Chinese.
-They and their Russian counterparts helped to select the authors, Dmitrii Ancha and Nelli G. Miz.
-Additionally with diplomatic help, the Russian Federation temporarily opened the previously closed NKVD/KGB/FSB archival documents, which allowed the authors to pen one chapter on the Chinese-Lenin School of Vladivostok and its activities specifically that of training and providing agents for Operation Maki Mirage.
-These files on the Chinese-Lenin School had been previously off-limits.
+Returning to the commissioning of the monograph, the PRC diplomats and their Russian counterparts helped to select the authors, Dmitrii Ancha and Nelli G. Miz.
+Additionally with diplomatic help, the Russian Federation temporarily opened the previously "off-limits" NKVD/KGB/FSB archival documents, which allowed the authors to pen one chapter on the Chinese-Lenin School of Vladivostok and its activities specifically that of training and providing agents for Operation Maki Mirage.
+One should note that this chapter and its materials (written by Ancha and Miz, but requested by Li Hui and the PRC) contain no footnotes or citations unlike the others in The Chinese Diaspora in Vladivostok.
+Some of the files on the Chinese-Lenin School are available while others are off-limits according to Dmitrii Ancha.
 In 2015, Ancha and Miz produced a 2nd edition of Chinese Diaspora in Vladivostok in Russian.
-The bibliography for the 2nd edition (as well as the first) covered all chapters except the one on the Chinese-Lenin School.
-The Russian archives in Vladivostok were later made unavailable to researchers.

 Post-Soviet Russian documentary films and articles on Operation Maki Mirage are historically problematic because they lack mention of the hundreds of East Asian agents from 1920 to 1945, focusing mainly on "European" or "Russian" agents, despite the feats of loyalty and bravery demonstrated by the East Asian officers and key role of linguistic and cultural awareness in the espionage activities.

-The archives themselves were historically purged during the Soviet era, as were many of the participants in Maki-Mirage.
-Ancha and Miz's research based on the Soviet archives found that at least 180 out of 400 students of the Chinese-Lenin School were purged as "suspect nationalities".
-The number of Chinese students trained in espionage at the CLS, KUTV (Communist University of the Toilers of the East) and the Moscow Sun Yat-sen University declined during the Great Terror as most faced immense persecution.
-Many who survived the terror returned to China to be arrested and interrogated as Stalin concurrently launched the Chinese deportation of 1937-38 (which contained three waves of deportations).